You Can Change the World! – A Look at Ways to Show Christian Concern for Others

 Don’t stop!
 Eventually, take on a bigger part of the world.
 Unborn children are dying – speak up for them (Proverbs 31:8).
 When the aging are made to feel they are a burden, demonstrate respect (Leviticus 19:32) and carry the burden, even when it might become a hardship for you.

 What happens when you do this?
 You change the world!
-You demonstrate an eternal optimism that leaves some people to scratch their head or others to ask you how you do it – and then you can tell them about God’s eternal solution for sin in Jesus (1 Peter 3:15,16).
+You demonstrate an eternal optimism that leaves some people to scratch their heads or others to ask you how you do it – and then you can tell them about God’s eternal solution for sin in Jesus (1 Peter 3:15,16).

 May 4, 2018